 The youngest, short leaf in the centre shown here has additional woolliness beyond the hairiness typical of mature leaves.

 These plants grow fast and last long, growing from a strong taproot and forming clumps.
-The species is not considered threatened in habitat early in the twenty first century (www.kew.org; Manning, 2009; www.plantzafrica.com).
+They are found on steep and grassy mountain slopes, much seen in the Drakensberg and foothills where large stands occur (Pooley, 1998; www.kew.org; Manning, 2009; www.plantzafrica.com).